dupreesi/CV/README.md

 ## Introducing: Simon Duprée

-I am a full stack JavaScript Developer soon graduating from Founders & Coders, a 16-week full-time coding course that focuses on TDD, agile methodologies, pair-programming, business development and design thinking.
-Understanding the dynamics of web-technologies and full-stack application development with the support of the community at Founders & Coders continues to be a real pleasure.
-My personal goal is to remain focussed on coding and to keep pushing myself to exceed current capabilties.
-Since taking my first coding steps in September 2017, I have suceeded in finding a pursuit that challenges me on a daily basis.
+I am a full stack JavaScript Developer based in London.
+I am currently developing applications for social impact projects working closely together with developers from Gaza and London within the Founders and Coders community (Tech for Better programme).
 Software development requires a high level of patience whilst dealing with time pressures.
 Team work and effective communication are essential skills in staying productive within a workflow based on continuous integration.
 My study background and professional experiences provided me with tools to master high levels of analytical thinking and communication.

 ## Technologies